monicahq/monica/readme.md

 ### Use docker-compose to build and run your own image

-Use this process if you want to modify MonicaHQ source code and build your image to run.
+Use this process if you want to modify Monica source code and build your image to run.

 Edit `.env` again to set `DB_HOST=mysql` (as `mysql` is the creative name of